emscripten-core/emscripten/docs/packaging.md

 The core
 [DEPS](https://chromium.googlesource.com/emscripten-releases/+/refs/heads/master/DEPS)
 file in the `emscripten-releases` repository contains all the information about the various repositories that go into an emscripten release.
-This is the repos used by our CI to build and test emscripten.
+These are the repos used by our CI to build and test emscripten.
 To find out which revisions went into a given release you need to check out the DEPS file that the revision corresponding to that release.
 It has lines like these: